 Travelers should avoid traveling to Bangladesh due to the recent civil unrest in Dhaka.
-The country was gripped by weeks of anti-government protests caused by university student protests civil service job quotas.
+The country was gripped by weeks of anti-government protests caused by university student protests over civil service job quotas.
 As the protests grew, clashes between police and protestors resulted in over 300 deaths.
-Attempts to quell the protests failed and led to the resignation of former Prime Minister Sheikh Hasina on August 5, 2024.
-Professor Muhammad Yunus was named Chief Advisor to fulfil the role of prime minister for the caretaker government.
+Attempts to quell the protests failed, leading to the resignation of former Prime Minister Sheikh Hasina on August 5, 2024.
+Professor Muhammad Yunus was appointed Chief Advisor to serve as the caretaker government's Prime Minister.